HoneyBedger/project_Getting_and_Cleaning_Data/CodeBook.md

 grouped by Subject and Activity.
 Function `summarize` was applied inside a `do.call` construct to summarize values of each feature into mean values for the groups.
 The result is a new dataframe "data_means".
-* The dataframes "data" (10299 by 68, i.e. 10299 observations of 66 variables)
-and "data_means" (180 by 68, i.e. 180 observations of 66 variables) are
-displayed with `View` function.
+* The dataframe "data_means" (180 by 68, i.e. 180 observations of 66 variables) is displayed with `View` function.

 ***